mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

   - contribute/more-info/webapp/e2e/troubleshooting
 ---

 End-to-end tests for the Mattermost webapp in general use {{<newtabref href="https://www.cypress.io/" title="Cypress">}} and {{<newtabref href="https://playwright.dev/" title="Playwright">}}.
 If you're not familiar with Cypress, check out the Cypress {{<newtabref href="https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell" title="Developer Guide">}} and {{<newtabref href="https://docs.cypress.io/api/api/table-of-contents.html" title="API Reference">}}.
-Feel free to also join the {{< newtabref href="https://community.mattermost.com/core/channels/ui-test-automation" title="UI Test Automation" >}} Mattermost channel if you'd like to ask questions and collaborate with us!
+Feel free to also join us on the Mattermost Community server if you'd like to ask questions and collaborate with us!
 {{<note "NOTE:">}}
 Playwright is a new framework getting added to `mattermost-webapp` for test automation (and is currently being used for visual tests).
 Documentation about Playwright in the web app is in development, so all other content about E2E testing will be related to Cypress.